Philadelphia Personal Injury Attorneys

 $120 Million total settlement for plaintiffs injured as a result of implantation of spinal bone screws into the spine during spinal fusion procedures.

-An eight-figure products liability settlement against a leading smoke detector manufacturer and major mobile home company.
+Eight-figure products liability settlement against a leading smoke detector manufacturer and major mobile home company.

 $18.5 Million settlement for negligence in a hospital Emergency Department.